 References to street descriptions were taken from the “Seattle Right-Of-Way Improvements manual:”

 “Side streets are built to mostly and intended only for the traffic of their residents and visitors.
-However, many side streets that do not
+However, many side streets that do not dead end are also used for rat running by motorists in congested areas.

 In urban planning culs-de-sac are created to limit through-traffic in residential areas.
 While some culs-de-sac provide no possible passage except in and out of their road entry, others allow cyclists, pedestrians or other non-automotive traffic to pass through connecting easements or paths.